olsmithy1/SKS-Conjecture/README.md

     is_mersenne_prime_sks(p): Tests if 2^p - 1 is a Mersenne prime based on the Sean Keith Smith test. generate_mersenne_primes(): Generator function to yield Mersenne primes indefinitely.

+Inspiration

+    Gimps the Great Internet Mersenne Prime Search created a distributed computing application called prime95 many years ago to find Mersenne prime numbers, unfortunatley it seems at least to the author of this document that progress had stalled with that application subsequently unable to find any new Mersenne Primes above the Patrick Laroche discovery back in 07/12/2018 almost half a decade ago.
+Hence I spent considerable time looking for alternatives which did not exist and decided that I may need to rethink the logic behind it entirley.
+Which was the inspiration behind both the Conjecture here and the Mersenner Sieve Algorithim provided.
+    Much of the real behind the scenes effort in this algorithim is in memory managment for extremly large values of n and the Conjecture itself.
+The project I am refering to can be found here https://www.mersenne.org/primes and should be mentioned for it's fantastic contributions so far to Perfect Numbers and Mersenne Primes.

 Usage

 To use the Mersenne prime generator, run the script and iterate through the generated primes: